Funmioja/LITA-Capstone-Projects/README.md

 - Top Customers: Identifies the top 5 customers by revenue, useful for targeted customer retention efforts.
 - Monthly and Yearly Trends: Shows sales patterns across months and compares monthly sales over different years to spot seasonal patterns.

+### Power BI Sales Dashboard Report
+## Overview

+- This Power BI report will guide you through an interactive dashboard to visualize sales insights, focusing on: